 Starring: Ben Affleck, Henry Cavill, Gal Gadot, Jason Momoa, Ezra Miller, Ray Fisher

 What we know: Newcomers Aquaman, The Flash, and Cyborg join together with Batman, Superman, and Wonder Woman to tackle a new apocalyptic threat in DC's Avengers alternative.
 While the company's superhero epics have been box office hits, up until Wonder Woman they hadn't wowed critics - or fans - and Justice League will have to pull out all the stops to impress.
-Fortunately, director Zack Snyder has promised a lighter tone than his grimdark Batman v Superman, and the first trailer even includes a few genuine jokes, while reshoots from Joss Whedon could add more.
+Fortunately, director Zack Snyder has promised a lighter tone than his grimdark Batman v Superman, and the Comic-Con trailer even includes a few genuine jokes, while reshoots from Joss Whedon could add more.
 Could this be the DC movie we've all been waiting for?

 Coco release date: 8 December 2017